 TYPES OF T-SHIRTS & ROCKING THEM WITH STYLE

 T-shirts are so ubiquitous that they’re often overlooked.
-That’s why I wanted to style 5 different types of t-shirts to show just how stylish and versatile they can be.
+That’s why I wanted to style 5 different types in this t-shirt guide to show just how stylish and versatile they can be.

 1. THE CREW NECK